Girls Rock n Roll Retreat

 What should my camper bring?

 Make sure to wear comfortable clothes!
-Remember to bring a water bottle (with camper name labeled on it) and notebook/pens/pencils.
-If your camper requires food with dietary restrictions, please ensure to bring a bag lunch and any afternoon snacks.
+Remember to bring a water bottle (with camper name labeled on it), notebook/pens/pencils and a bag lunch (there is a refrigerator that we can store lunches in).

 What instruments are campers able to learn?